 If your baby has a cleft of the lip and the soft and hard palate, your baby may be unable to suck from your breast.
 Because your baby has an opening between the nose and mouth, they can not create enough pressure to suck effectively.
 They usually feed successfully with bottles and mouthpieces designed for babies with clefts.

 Many breast pumps are available that allow you to drive, use the computer, read and perform other daily tasks while you express milk (more information below).
 During feedings you will find that holding your baby in a more upright position, burping often, and allowing plenty of time for a feeding will reduce some of the common feeding problems like nasal regurgitation where milk comes out through the nose.

-Though, breast milk is not irritating to the mucus membranes, nasal regurgitation makes it more difficult to tell how much the baby is getting and can make feedings more difficult.
+Though breast milk is not irritating to the mucus membranes, nasal regurgitation makes it more difficult to tell how much milk the baby is ingesting, and can make feedings more difficult.